uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/maxmag.rst

       :class: sectiontitle

-   An example of how to use maxmagcan be found in the oneMKL installation directory, under:
+   An example of how to use maxmag can be found in the oneMKL installation directory, under: